1 This publication presents details of building work approved.

 7 In some series relating to the number of dwellings, there are discrepancies between the sums of component items (state/territory) and their totals (Australia).
 This affects data in some months from July 1983 to July 1985, where original unit record data is no longer available to correct the aggregation.
 Where a discrepancy occurs, the state/territory-level data will be more accurate.

 Revisions to original data

 8 The information provided to the Australian Bureau of Statistics (ABS) and included in estimates for any month may be revised or corrected in later months.
 This can occur as a result of corrections made by a provider of data, the late provision of approval records and, occasionally, by approvals being identified after construction work has commenced.
-Where revisions or corrections are made to the original data for prior months, the aggregate impact on dwelling approval estimates are provided on the Topic page under 'REVISIONS THIS MONTH'.
+Where revisions or corrections are made to the original data for prior months, the aggregate impact on dwelling approval estimates are provided in the Main Features section on the Topic page under 'REVISIONS THIS MONTH'.

 9 Statistics on the value of building work approved are derived by aggregating the estimated ‘value of building work when completed’ as reported on building approval documents provided to local councils or other building approval authorities.
 Conceptually these value data should exclude the value of land and landscaping but include site preparation costs associated with building activity.
 These estimates are usually a reliable indicator of the completed value of ‘houses’.
 However, for other buildings they can differ significantly from the completed value of the building as final costs and contracts have often not been established before council approval is sought and gained.